 On April 22nd, 2022, at the intersection where MacLand Road becomes Windy Hill Road, a car turned left on a flashing yellow light, right in front of the Chick-fil-A. The flashing yellow light means that oncoming traffic had the right of way, and the driver turning left was supposed to wait for an adequate gap, but this apparently didn’t happen.
-An oncoming motorcycle braked but was not able to avoid the car.
+An oncoming motorcycle accident victim braked but was not able to avoid the car.
 The car driver was unharmed, but the motorcycle rider died of his injuries in the hospital.

 The very next day, at the intersection of Delk Road and Franklin Gateway, another car crossed multiple lanes while turning left, and crashed into another motorcycle.
 The rider and his 9-year-old passenger were both seriously injured.
 The driver of the car was later arrested and charged with, among other things, reckless driving.